taby chiro 071 taby chiro 017

 The elbow and wrist are common areas of complaint.
 The elbow is a unique joint which bends and can rotate.
 Depending on the type of injury or overuse syndrome which presents treatment addresses joint function and muscles that support the joint.
 The wrist has many small bones and the joints here must function perfectly to avoid pain and discomfort.
 In recent years complaints have increased with the monotone use of the arms at the computer.
 Good ergonomics are critical for avoiding overuse and appropriate information is an important aspect of rehabilitation.

-Pain in the shoulder, arm, elbow, wrist or hand can reflect a problem in the neck.
+Again, Pain in the shoulder, arm, elbow, wrist or hand can reflect a problem in the neck.

 Our skills in differential diagnosis can determine where the problem comes from, whether it is a problem amenable to chiropractic care, or whether another specialist should examine the patient.